 Vatican Chapel in Venice

-For its first participation in the Venice Biennale, in 2018, the Vatican offers a clerical oasis as a pavilion.
-Divided into ten chapels, each one is designed by a renowned architect.
+For its first participation in the Venice Biennale, in 2018, the Vatican offered a clerical oasis as a pavilion.
+Divided into ten chapels, each one designed by a renowned architect.
 Inspired by the chapel in the wood by Gunnar Asplund, built in Stockholm in 1920, they aim to reflect what a chapel means in the 21st century.

 The chapel designed by Eduardo Souto de Moura is a simple structure designed in large Vincenza stones, awakening the senses, inviting to spirituality.